PyNoon/curriculum/lesson_starter_1/tutorial.md

 [swcarpentry.github.io/python-novice-gapminder/01-run-quit.html](https://swcarpentry.github.io/python-novice-gapminder/01-run-quit.html),
 (but more streamlined - not covering topics like shortcut keys).

-In this tutorial, we will look at three ways of running Python code inside JupyterLite:
+In this tutorial, we will look at three ways of running Python code:

 * The Python console
 * Python scripts